Mongolia

 Fly west to Khovd, a city known for its natural beauty and diverse cultures.
 After checking in, enjoy free time to explore.
 Khovd is rich in history and makes a perfect base to experience the surrounding region and its Naadam celebrations.
 Whether strolling through the streets or relaxing at your hotel, take this day to adjust to the slower pace and get ready for the rural festivals ahead.

 Head out of Khovd to nearby villages like Buyant or Chandman to witness traditional Naadam Games.
 Locals gather in colourful dress for this summer celebration.
 You’ll see wrestling, horse racing, and archery—skills passed down for generations.
+Local nomads actively participate in the festivities, highlighting their deep-rooted cultural connection to the Naadam festival.
 Children under 12 race horses trained by their elders.
 Pride and prestige are at stake in these lively events.
 The festive atmosphere reflects the close-knit nature of these rural communities and their strong connection to tradition.

 Spend the day in Khovd city, where people of different ethnic backgrounds live together, including Halkh Mongols, Myangads, and Kazakhs.
 You’ll notice the cultural mix, with mosques standing beside Buddhist temples.
 Today’s Naadam events in the city centre bring more skilled athletes and entertainers, such as throat singers and musicians playing the morin khuur, or horsehead fiddle.
 The celebrations link modern Mongolia with its medieval past and nomadic legacy.